Grenada Blues

 In the post-war era, Grenada County worked to rebuild and transition into a more diversified economy.
 The arrival of railroads in the late 19th century facilitated the growth of the timber industry, along with other sectors such as manufacturing and trade.
 Today, Grenada County continues to develop and adapt, while preserving its historical heritage and cultural traditions.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Grenada County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Grenada County, Mississippi.